Thomasina Winslow: Bojembe

 Winslow was a guitarist, co-lead singer, and musician in the R&B band, Bojembe.
 The other members were John Zumbo, Sean Mack, and Terry Plunkett.
 They produced one album in 2005–2006 before the band became inactive, but is still sold online.
 Most of the songs from the CD can be purchased in MP3 format.
 Bojembe's most recent public gig was at the River Street Beat Shop in Troy, New York, for which a blogger wrote that "Winslow's roots are in the deep folk-blues tradition, (while) her work with Bojembe leans toward a decidedly funky groove with a world music spin."

 Management and production

-As a business woman, Winslow managed and produced music for herself and other artists in a variety of music.
-She was one of the few African-American woman producing records for indie artists, including herself.

 Winslow was the owner of a production company, Winslow Productions.
 As part of her production work, Winslow also mentored up-and-coming performing artists.

 Winslow was, for a while, an artistic agent.
 She has also collaborated with a local visual artist, Kim Morris, for a concert and art show.